-Today the clinic serves up to 700 animals per month through consultations, hospitilisation, general and specialised surgery, continuous sterilisations, mobile clinics and an animal ambulance for sick and injured animals, primarily dogs and cats.
+Today the clinic serves over 1000 animals per month through consultations, hospitilisation, general and specialised surgery, sterilisations, mobile clinics and an animal ambulance for sick and injured animals, primarily dogs and cats.

 It is often of the opinion that people in townships should not own pets.
 We have a different opinion.
 Anyone who visits Mdzananda has the pleasure of meeting owners who adore their animals.
 Lack of education and funds are what generally result in neglect, illnesses and injuries.
 Mdzananda works on educating the community while providing low cost veterinary services.